Mintbase/Grants-Program/applications/Apron_Network.md

 * Hire 3 more developers.
 * Hire 1 marketing adviser.
 * Recruit more contributors involved in our project.
-* Join Polkadot related events.
+* Join Mintbase related events.
 * Bounty Program.
 * Publish articles on media channels to expose the Apron Network.